 Last week, Hoodline learned that the two businesses right next door to Male Image — a Verizon retailer (2199 Market) and San Francisco Pet Grooming (209A Sanchez) — will also not be reopening.

-Four other businesses have also decided to close: nail salon Gloss N' Glam (258 Noe), pet store Best in Show (545 Castro), restaurant The Castro Republic (2295 Market) and vitamin/supplement store Active Nutrition (2275 Market).
+Four other businesses have also decided to close: nail salon Gloss N' Glam (258 Noe), pet store Best in Show (545 Castro), restaurant The Castro Republic (2295 Market), 68-year old It's Tops Coffee Shop (1801 Market), and vitamin/supplement store Active Nutrition (2275 Market).

 Never miss a story.